-During the project the Alba Orbital/ARTES team were not only able to successfully demonstrate the AlbaPod 6p (6 units) through the deployment of PocketQubes in orbit, they also managed to reduce the weight of the AlbaPod by using aluminium and windform (a ground-breaking 3-D printing material); and then successfully integrate the AlbaPod with Rocket Lab's Electron Launch Vehicle.
+During the project the Alba Orbital/ARTES team were not only able to successfully demonstrate the AlbaPod 6p (6 units) through the deployment of PocketQubes in orbit, but they also managed to reduce the weight of the AlbaPod by using aluminium and windform (a ground-breaking 3-D printing material); and then successfully integrate the AlbaPod with Rocket Lab's Electron Launch Vehicle.

 Tom Walkinshaw, Founder and CEO of Alba Orbital says: "This ARTES project has seen the first flight opportunity for the AlbaPod – which is coincidentally also the first flight opportunity for Alba Orbital's Unicorn-2 Satellite platform; another ESA project which is the most capable PocketQube platform in production."

-Alba Orbital announces successful integration of 9 PocketQube satellites ahead of Alba Cluster 3 SpaceX Launch in Q2 2021
+Alba Orbital announces the successful integration of 9 PocketQube satellites ahead of Alba Cluster 3 SpaceX Launch in Q2 2021

 October 27, 2020: Alba Orbital Ltd today announced the successful integration of nine PocketQube satellites ahead of their upcoming Alba Cluster 3 mission, ‘That time of year', which will be the largest PocketQube launch in history to date.
-Using the company's AlbaPod v2, the world's only space proven PocketQube deployer, Alba Orbital will take customer satellites to orbit on a SpaceX Falcon 9 launch vehicle in December 2020 as part of a rideshare agreement.
+Using the company's AlbaPod v2, the world's only space-proven PocketQube deployer, Alba Orbital will take customer satellites to orbit on a SpaceX Falcon 9 launch vehicle in December 2020 as part of a rideshare agreement.
 5) 6)

 PocketQubes are tiny satellites that are small enough to fit in your pocket.
-They are composed of 5cm cubes that can be stacked to make larger variants, which are referred to as ‘p', for example a 1p satellite measures at 5 x 5 x 5 cm and 2p's are 5 x 5 x 10 cm.
+They are composed of 5cm cubes that can be stacked to make larger variants, which are referred to as ‘p', for example, a 1p satellite measures 5 x 5 x 5 cm and 2p's are 5 x 5 x 10 cm.
 These satellites are driving the revolution in democratising access to space, as PocketQubes remove economic barriers during both development and launch.